 A Quick and Easy Fix for Blocked Sinks and Showers

-The first thing you need to do when your toilet is blocked is to stop flushing it.
+If your toilet is blocked, the first thing to do is stop flushing it.
 Continuing to flush the toilet will only make the problem worse by causing the water level in the bowl to rise.

 - Rubber gloves